marraknas/aclo-webapp/DEVELOPER_GUIDE.md

 ## ✅ Development Standards
 - Always use **Prettier** with `formatOnSave`.
 - Do your best to maintain consistent code style across frontend & backend.
+- We'll follow the workflow for CS2103T for the most part yea :) Do make branches when you want to make an enhancement/fix, and name the branches `feature/feature1`, `fix/fix1`, and so on for better organization + make pull requests for every change.